 Stay Inside: Be Inspired guide to Active Support

 Active Support is an evidence-based way of supporting people to take part in meaningful activities, and build skills and independence.

 Download the Stay Inside: Be Inspired guide: this easy to read guide explains how Active Support can help you support someone.

 Download the Active Support poster: this poster gives an at-a-glance overview of Active Support principles.

 If you would like to receive a free hard copy of the guide and poster please email us with your name and address.

-These FREE, easy to use resources have been developed in partnership with the Tizard Centre at the University of Kent.
+These free resources have been made with the help of the Tizard Centre at the University of Kent.